dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 #### Key Insights

-* Players appear to contiune to play relative to thier initial performance of round 1
+* Players appear to continue to play relative to their initial performance of round 1
-* Poorly performing players seem to completey give up come the back 9 of round 3
+* Poorly performing players seem to give up come the back 9 of round 3

 <div align="center">
   <a href="https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/xSG.ipynb">